Before and After Gallery

 Inhalation of mercury vapours can have detrimental effects to your health, including harm to the nervous, digestive and immune systems as well as your lungs and kidneys.
 In order to make our amalgam filling removal London treatment safe, we use high speed suction, and sometimes rubber dam isolation if necessary, in order to reduce inhalation of mercury vapour during the mercury filling removal.

 We also use tungsten carbide burs when replacing silver fillings with white, in order to section the amalgam, allowing our amalgam filling removal London to be done in large pieces, rather than into small pieces and aerosol.
+Continue reading to find out more about how we replace silver fillings with white fillings at our London dentist below.

 How Replacing Silver Fillings with White Fillings Works